Dust Collectors for Laser & Plasma Cutters

 - Plasma cutters (plasma tables)

-The cleaning mechanism on the Farr Gold Series industrial dust collector was designed specifically for laser and plasma cutting applications, which can be incredibly difficult to maintain a stable differential pressure.
-The enhanced cleaning mechanism, inlet design and Gold Cone® cartridge provide superior performance and long media life.
+The cleaning mechanism on the Farr Gold Series industrial dust collector was designed specifically for laser and plasma cutting applications.
+These applications can be one of the most difficult to maintain a stable differential pressure.
+The enhanced cleaning mechanism is standard on all Farr Gold Series collectors.
+The cleaning mechanisms along with the inlet design and Gold Cone® cartridge have given our customers great performance and long media life.

 Two of the most important factors in collector sizing are the expected amount of smoke particulate being collected and the material being cut.